SpiritualityWorld

 Also Read, Tweet & Share: Brave Women Of Karbala

 Navigating the claustrophobic lanes and alleyways of Paharganj on that wet August evening, we finally reached Qutub Road.
 My eyes couldn’t wait to see the monument.
 After a few minutes of brisk walking on the busy road—full of honking vehicles of all sorts, from buses and cars to tongas and autos—we finally managed to reach the middle of the road.
-“Here is your monument,” announced Farid Bhai.
-Though he had crossed this road countless times since his childhood, he never knew the significance of the structure until I came seeking his help.

 To ordinary citizens like us, the ancient building looks much like the many stone masonry structures found in Delhi’s old monuments and buildings.
 It’s only when we’re made aware of the historical significance of these structures, as I was through the help of Professor Ali Nadeem Rezavi Sahab, that we truly appreciate them.
 Professor Sahab has always graciously answered all my queries related to history, arts, culture, and religion.